yiliaomsft/app-service-quickstart-docker-images/drupal-nginx-fpm/0.4/README.md

 - Deploy to Azure, Pull and run this image need some time, You can include App Setting ```WEBSITES_CONTAINER_START_TIME_LIMIT``` to specify the time in seconds as need, Default is 240 and max is 600.

 ## Change Log
+- **Version 0.4**
+  1. Base image to alpine, reduce size.
+  2. Update version of nginx and php-fpm.
+  3. Update conf files of php-fpm, pass env parameters by default.
+  4. Update conf files of nignx.
 - **Version 0.31**
   1. Install some common debug tools, netstat, tcpping, tcpdump.
 - **Version 0.3**